 Running a Discord server for anime artists - Aigerim Aimova - Usagi Shop

-Calculating ROI for a community - Nick Dijkstra - Port
+Calculating ROI and putting business numbers to a community - Nick Dijkstra - Co-Founder & Product at Port